-We have also registered the offer and sale of all ordinary shares that we may issue under our equity compensation plans, including upon the exercise of share options.
-These ordinary shares can be freely sold in the public market upon issuance, subject to the lock-up agreements expiring on August 1, 2016.
+Furthermore, we have or plan to register the offer and sale of all ordinary shares that we have issued and may issue in the future under our equity compensation plans, including upon the exercise of share options.
+If these additional ordinary shares are sold, or if it is perceived that they will be sold, in the public market, the trading price of our ADSs could decline.